I beg to move,

 Does my hon.
-Friend also agree that many who are suffering from this, some of whom live in my constituency, are not getting any younger and could really do with this money now?
+Friend also agree that many who are suffering, some of whom live in my constituency, are not getting any younger and could really do with this money now?

-And they have been delayed from getting proper compensation for nine years.
+They have been denied proper compensation for nine years.
 It is time that this was settled.

 We know that many of the victims were retired nurses, teachers and factory or shop workers, and therefore not people of huge means, but one particular group is affected: small business owners who had no choice but to set up a pension.
 Does my hon.
 Friend agree that we owe a particular debt of honour to these small business owners who had to set up a pension and thought Equitable Life was a perfectly proper company to do that with?

-And many companies in this country encouraged their employees to invest with Equitable Life thinking that this was a safe haven.
+Many companies in this country encouraged their employees to invest with Equitable Life thinking that it was a safe haven.
 In fact I can speak from personal memory, in that I was an employee of BT at the time and we were encouraged to invest in Equitable Life.
 Thank goodness we had a choice—I made the right choice, but I could be in the position of the victims.

 I will give way to the hon.
 Member for Stretford and Urmston (Kate Green) and then move on to the key points I want to make before winding up.